 When BFF launched in 2012, senior consultants from the Center for Education and Research in Safety (CERS) worked in cooperation with Orange County engineers, City of Orlando engineers and Best Foot Forward staff to conduct a crosswalk audit to identify the most problematic crosswalks and those to be upgraded with low cost engineering improvements.

-Below are their general recommendations of low-cost engineering enhancements that have been used in both Osceola and Seminole Counties.
+Below are their general recommendations of low-cost engineering enhancements that have been used in Orange County as well as both Osceola and Seminole Counties.

 - In-street sign on center line or refuge island

 - In-street yield sign in gutter pan or curb

 - Yield sign at advance stop line or yield marking

 - Prompting sign telling peds to extend arm to cross

 - Optional – Install RRFB devices at high traffic midblock crosswalk with low driver yielding compliance